MBCProject/mbc-markdown/execution/user-execution.md

 Malware may include code that relies on specific actions by a user to execute.
 Note that this MBC behavior differs from [User Execution](https://attack.mitre.org/techniques/T1204) in that it does do not include direct code execution (user action for *initial* execution) - MBC does not encompass ATT&CK's Initial Access Tactic.

+This behavior is related to Unprotect technique U1339.

 See ATT&CK Technique: **User Execution ([T1204](https://attack.mitre.org/techniques/T1204/))**.

 ## Use in Malware